Ifyonyiah/Binary-Search-Visualization/README.md

-# Binary Search Visualization using the Recursion Algorithm
+# Binary Search Visualization using the Recursion Algorithm:

+## Description:

+This Binary Search Visualization program uses recursion to find a given target number within a sorted array.

-## Built With:
+### Built With:

 HTML
 CSS